Curvature perturbations from preheating with scale dependence: Numerical results

 However, the correct $f_\text{NL}$ shall be obtained by taking a scale-dependent estimate of the field variance.
 For our model of NMC preheating, this essentially implies including the over-damped oscillator contribution $F(\mathcal{N})$ from Eq.~\eqref{NMCPower} in the variance.
 To obtain $\mathcal{N}$ in terms of $k$, we need to invert the horizon crossing relation $k = a(\mathcal{N}) H(\mathcal{N})$,

 This is difficult to invert analytically.
-However, for large $\mathcal{N}$ we notice that the expression is dominated by the exponential term.
-Therefore making an assumption $H = \text{const}$ will allow us to capture the large $\mathcal{N}$ behaviour analytically.
-We assume $H = H_*$, the Hubble rate at which largest observable scale left the horizon corresponding to $\mathcal{N}_* = 55$.
-In terms of $H_*$, the variance is given by
+However, for large $\mathcal{N}$ we notice that the expression is dominated by the exponential factor.
+Therefore in order to have an analytical estimate, we use the approximation $H = const$ that allows us to capture the large $\mathcal{N}$ behaviour.
+Fixing $H$ from Eq.~\eqref{Heq} to $H_*$